 - Each pay period, charged purchases are totaled and billed through payroll deduction.

 - No charges can be incurred beyond your personal spending limit.

 - Personal spending limits are reset each pay period.
 They may only be adjusted by the employee.
 Changes may take place with the next pay period.

-- You may change your personal spending limit through the HRMS website.
+- You may change your personal spending limit in HRMS.

 - When a purchase is made, points are deducted first from the available declining balance.